mlswg/mls-protocol/draft-ietf-mls-protocol.md

 information about the group is still available, a client MUST perform an update of their leaf secret before sending application messages.

-In the case where the client cannot recover from the state loss, the client SHOULD signal the delivery service to expire all the previous ClientInitKeys and publish fresh ones to avoid replay attacks.

 ## Init Key Reuse

 Initialization keys are intended to be used only once and then